Covid19 coronavirus: Kiwis moving home 'gutted' after flights cancelled

 He was also due to start a new job in Tauranga as a forklift operator at the start of August.

-"I had to ring them up and say man I don't know if I have let you down, but I can't make it back now."
+"I had to ring them up and say 'man I don't know if I have let you down, but I can't make it back now.'"

 Little followed the Government's advice and contacted the New Zealand embassy in Brisbane, but was told just to re-book another flight.